 In extremely cold weather allow the aerial lift to idle a few minutes before engaging a load.
-Further consideration of cold weather operation is addressed in "Hydraulic Oil Recommendations" in Service Procedures Section of the Service Manual.
+Further consideration of cold weather operation is addressed in Service Procedures Section "Hydraulic Oil Recommendations" in the Service Manual.

-After the outriggers (if so equipped) have been lowered, disengage the upper-boom tie-down strap.
-Select lower controls with the selector lever.
+After the outriggers (if so equipped) have been lowered, disengage the upper boom tie-down strap.
+Select lower controls with the control selector.
 Refer to this section for a diagram of the lower controls.

-Caution: if an aerial device has set idle for an extended length of time (i.e. overnight) operate it from the lower controls through its full range of motion several times before an operator enters the platform.
+Caution: If an aerial device has set idle for an extended length of time (i.e. overnight); it must be operated from the lower controls through its full range of motion several times before an operator enters the platform.
 This procedure confirms that the lift is operating properly and purges any air that may have become entrapped in the hydraulic system.